-MSA Dance Foundations—Open to all NHS students by audition, this one period class introduces students to the fundamentals of dance.
+Foundation Dance—Open to all NHS students by audition, this one period class builds on the fundamentals of dance.

-MSA Intermediate Dance—Open to MSA students by audition, this two-period class continues to build on more advanced dance techniques and introduces students to choreography composition.
+Intermediate Dance—Open to MSA students by audition, this two-period class build on more advanced dance techniques and introduces students to choreography composition.

-MSA Advanced Dance—Open to MSA students by audition, this two-period class hones advanced dance and choreography techniques and includes the Dance Honors Course available to students who choose to participate (see more information below).
+Advanced Dance—Open to MSA students by audition, this two-period class hones advanced dance and choreography techniques.
+A Dance Honors Course is available to students who choose to participate (more information below).

 Additional Areas of Study

-Creative Expression: Learning to demonstrate comfort with improvisation and the use improv and study of choreographic principals in creating increasingly more sophisticated dances.
-Students will analyze and articulate their choices of movement and communicate the intent of their peers when learning each other’s dances.
-Students will learn about different notation systems and find or devise a system that works for them.
-Students will have the opportunity to show their compositions at formal and informal performances.
+Creative Expression: Dancers become comfortable with improvisation and choreographic principals in creating increasingly sophisticated dance works.
+They will analyze and articulate their movement choices and communicate with peers when learning each other’s dances.
+Choreography notation systems will also be taught; dancers will develop a notation system that works for them.

-Historical and Cultural Context: Students will study the history of dance and the cultural diversity of dance, while learning various folk dances and ethnic dance styles.
-Students will analyze the impact these forms have on their native cultures and on contemporary dance in America.
+Historical and Cultural Context: The study of dance history and the cultural diversity of dance is paired with opportunities to learning various folk and ethnic dance styles.
+Students will analyze the impact these forms have on native cultures and on contemporary dance in America.

-Aesthetic Valuing: Students will analyze films, videos and live performances and through written analysis articulate the artistic and technical elements they find.
-Students will apply this understanding in analyzing and critiquing their own and each others’ works.
+Aesthetic Valuing: Students will analyze films, videos and live performances to evaluate the artistic and technical elements they observe.
+This understanding in analyzing and critiquing will be applied to their own and each others’ works.

-Connection, Relations, and Application: Students will record and analyze their progress via video recording, as well as learn anatomy and kinesthesiology to aid in understanding of human movement potential.
-Various professionals in the field dance will speak about life as a professional dancer, as well as teach guest lesson in their specialty areas of dance including tap, jazz, modern, hip hop, flamenco, belly dance, ballroom, etc.
+Connection, Relations, and Application: Students will record and analyze their progress, as well as learn anatomy and kinesthesiology to aid in understanding of movement potential.
+Dance professionals will speak about life as a professional dancer, as well as teach lessons in their specialty areas of dance including tap, jazz, modern, hip hop, flamenco, belly dance, ballroom, etc.

-Dance movement studies and academic studies will follow a progression for each grade level of participation, culminating with specialized preparation for students in their senior year to research admissions procedures for dance programs at universities, develop a dancer’s portfolio and website and investigate what it takes to go directly into the world of professional dance.
+Dance studies will follow a progression for each grade level, culminating with senior year students researching university admissions procedures for dance majors, developing a dancer’s portfolio and website and investigating what it takes to go directly into the professional dance.

 Dance Honors Course

-Students may choose to participate in the Dance Honors level course of study, which will provide additional course credit for enhanced level of study in each level of participation and follows State Visual and Performing Arts Content Standards for Honors level instruction.
+Students may choose to participate in the Dance Honors course, which provides additional course credit for its enhanced level of study.
 Honors students curriculum culminates in the senior year with an MSA Honor’s Dance Concert in which Honor students choreograph one group piece, as well as one solo piece for performance, as well as coordinate all facets of the performance – from program development to staging, lightly and publicity.